Ferreira do Zêzere: History

 Ferreira do Zêzere, founded by Pedro Ferreira and his wife in the 13th century, is said to be one of the most-visited villages in the district of Santarém.
 In the surroundings of the village there is the medieval Vila de Dornes with a view over the Zêzere River and classed as a Templar tower.

+In January 2026, Storm Kristin caused a catastrophic amount of damage in the municipality of Ferreira do Zêzere.
+Between 4,000 and 5,000 homes and a majority of the buildings were damaged.